Home / microfluidic reviews / Organs-on-chip & 3d cell culture / Recent research breakthroughs in lung-on-chip technology

 Using the alveolus-on-a-chip to evaluate a potential antithrombotic treatment

-Once they assessed the lung alveolus chip as a proper model for thrombosis formation, they used it to test possible drug treatments.
-They chose to study the effects of PM-2 (Parmodulin-2) that have been shown in both in vivo and in vitro models to improve vascular fluidity and thus decrease the risk of thrombosis formation.
-Aisiku et al. [9] distinguished calmodulin, a family of PAR1 (Protease-activated receptor 1) antagonists, and compared them with other antagonists.
-They noticed that calmodulin reduces vascular inflammation without causing endothelial injury.
+Once they assessed the lung alveolus-chip as a proper model for thrombosis formation, they used it to test possible drug treatments.
+They choose to study the effects of PM-2 (Parmodulin-2) that have been shown in both in vivo and in vitro models to improve vascular fluidity and thus decrease the risk of thrombosis formation.
+Aisiku & al. [9] distinguished parmodulins, a family of PAR1 (Protease-activated receptor 1) antagonists, and compared them with others antagonists.
+They noticed that parmodulins reduce vascular inflammation without causing endothelial injury.
+Based on previous studies, Jain & al. decided to analyze the action of PM-2 in their alveolus chip compared to a mouse model.
+Effects of PM-2 in both models match.
+Therefore, they demonstrate that their lung alveolus-on-a-chip model could potentially be used for drug testing.

-Further possibilities using lung-on-chip
+Further possibilities using a lung-on-chip

-They noticed good correlations between their in vitro model and the fundamental clotting dynamics in pulmonary vessels due to inflammations.
-Some aspects of the model can still be improved because it does not consider the breathing movement.
-It was already done for the alveolus-capillary interface model by Huh et al. [3].
+To conclude, it has been demonstrated that a lung-on-a-chip with alveolus could properly represent the mechanical and physiological reaction of an in vivo alveolus.
+It allows an interesting real-time visualization of tissue-tissue interface.
+Moreover, the Wyss Institute [4] was able to integrate human blood flow to the microdevice to produce a model closer to the living processes.
+They noticed good correlations between their in vitro model and the real clotting dynamics in pulmonary vessels due to inflammations.
+Some aspects of the model can still be improved on because it does not consider the breathing movement.
+It was already done for the alveolus-capillary interface model by Huh & al. [3].
+The Wyss Institute also used HUVEC cells from umbilical cord whereas lung endothelial cells have some specificities, even if these endothelial cells are highly similar.

-Benam et al. [10] still used this method to develop a small airway-on-a-chip to mimic the physiological reactions during acute asthmatic crises.
-Other pulmonary complications could also be analyzed using this simple and efficient technique.
-Our lung-on-chip model pack illustrates how to perform such experiments in an automated and simple way.
+However, they could use the alveolus-on-a-chip to assess the therapeutic potentiality of a molecule.
+It creates opportunities for future drug assays at a lower cost and an extremely higher speed.
+The door is also open for the modeling of other pulmonary diseases by the way of the microchip techniques.
+Benam & al. (2015) [10] still used this method to develop a small airway-on-a-chip that they employ to mimic the physiological reactions happening during acute asthmatic crisis.
+Other pulmonary complications could also be analyzed in the future using this simple and efficient technique.
+Our lung-on-a-chip model pack illustrates how to perform such experiments in an automated and simple way.

 1. J. A. DiMasi, H. G. Grabowski, and R. W. Hansen, “Innovation in the pharmaceutical industry: New estimates of R&D costs,” J. Health Econ., vol. 47, pp. 20–33, May 2016.